 Written and developed by Optical Technology Training Ltd and licensed to CrossConnect Training.

-As data rates increase and systems become more complex there are more factors that can impair system performance.
-This course is designed to help you master the fibre optic tests that are required to prove that advanced fibre infrastructures can support high data rate applications (10Gb/s, 40Gb/s, 100Gb/s) as well as extended wavelength range operation for DWDM and CWDM systems.
-Typically it is necessary to characterise fibres when dark fibre contracts are signed, to prove that the fibres will operate satisfactorily for the duration of the contract period.
+As telecoms systems and dark fibre contracts become more complex and data rates increase, the real performance of the installed fibre link becomes critical.
+But there are more factors that can impair system performance.
+The CFCE course is designed to help you master all the fibre optic tests that are required to carry out full fibre characterisation (fiber characterization) in order to prove that advanced, long distance fibre infrastructures can support high data rate applications (10Gb/s, 40Gb/s, 100Gb/s+) as well as extended wavelength range operation for DWDM and CWDM systems.
+Typically it is necessary to carry out fibre characterisation when dark fibre contracts are signed, to prove that the fibres will operate satisfactorily for the duration of the contract period.

-Pass the assessment to gain Certified Fibre Characterisation Engineer (CFCE) status.
+CFCT status Pass the assessment to gain Certified Fibre Characterisation Technician (CFCT) status.

 explain the significance of fibre specifications including G.652.A, B, C & D, G.655.x, G.656 and G.657